A birth defect, or congenital anomaly, is any medical condition a person has from birth. Congenital means acquired in the womb.

 - Spina bifida: This occurs when the spine does not form and close properly.
 This affects the nerves and spinal cord.

 Both anencephaly and encephalocele are very rare.
-Spina bifida is more common, affecting 1 in every 2,758 births in the United States.
+Spina bifida is more common, affecting

 The symptoms of spina bifida can be mild or severe, depending on the part of the spine it affects.
 It can cause paralysis, learning difficulties, and bladder and bowel problems.